-Alexis Martin grew up with drug-addicted, abusive and absent parents.
-She was raped for the first time at age 9.
-A few years later, Alexis was kidnapped and trafficked by violent pimps.
-Alexis told a juvenile court probation officer about the kidnapping, but the officer did nothing to help her.
+Alexis Martin grew up with drug-addicted, abusive parents.
+As a young child, she was a victim of sexual assault.
+A few years later, Alexis was kidnapped and exploited by violent sex traffickers.
+Alexis told a juvenile court probation officer about the kidnapping and attempted to contact family members, but no one helped.

 Alexis was arrested in connection with the robbery and murder, and the juvenile court recognized that she was a victim of human trafficking.
 Under Ohio’s Safe Harbor Law, Alexis should have been granted a guardian ad litem.
 A guardian ad litem gives recommendations about a juvenile’s best interests and the most effective responses from the court, like addiction treatment and mental health services.
 Then, the court can put all charges on hold, place the juvenile in appropriate diversion activities, and –- when the diversion is complete — dismiss and expunge all records of the case.
 However, Alexis never received a guardian ad litem; she also didn’t know she was entitled this type of advocate.

 Instead, Alexis’ case was moved to adult court and she was convicted, at age 16, of murder and other felonies against her pimp.
 The court sentenced her to 21 years to life in prison.

 Alexis, with a new attorney, appealed her case all the way to the Ohio Supreme Court.
 The state prosecutor had multiple opportunities to liberate Alexis, but instead fought to keep her trapped.